top of page

 My 2024 Youth Olympic Games Diary

-Earlier this year, I was selected to represent Great Britain at the Youth Olympic Games in Gangwon, South Korea (19th January – 1st February 2024).
+Earlier this year, I was selected to represent Great Britain at the Youth Olympic Games in Gangwon, South Korea (January 19th to February 1, 2024).
 I was over the moon!
 What an honour to represent my country at such a high level.

 I was one of only two alpine athletes on the GB team.
 Zak Carrick-Smith, my training partner, was also selected.
 Our brilliant coaches were Emma Carrick-Anderson, a four-time GB winter Olympian, and Jo Ryding (sister of Dave Ryding, GB’s top World Cup slalom skier).
-Plus, a team physio and doctor.
+Our team also included a physiotherapist and a doctor.

-We stayed in Munich overnight, ready for our 7 am flight to Heathrow on Monday, 15th January and onward 12-hour, long-haul flight to Seoul.
+We spent the night in Munich, ready for our 7 am flight to Heathrow on Monday, January 15, followed by a 12-hour, long-haul flight to Seoul.

 We had 13 sets of skis, four pairs of boots, a ski maintenance box, two huge ski race bags and our luggage.
 It was quite a feat getting through the airport with all our baggage!